 Direct and Indirect Speech Worksheets To Print:

-What's Your Approach – Determine whether each sentence below contains direct or indirect speech.
+What's Your Approach - Determine whether each sentence below contains this form of expression.
 Write direct or indirect on the line.

-Peter and Dan – Read the passage.
+Peter and Dan - Read the passage.
 Underline the speaker's words.
-Then, rewrite the passage, using direct speech.
+Then, rewrite the passage, incorporating this in there.

-Too Much? – If the sentence is uses direct speech, write a D on the line.
-If it uses indirect speech, write an I on the line.
+Too Much? - If the sentence is uses the direct form, write a D on the line.
+If it uses the indirect form, write an I on the line.

-Be The Director – The comic strip below uses speech bubbles to show direct speech.
-Rewrite the comic strip on the lines below, using indirect speech.
+Be The Director - The comic strip below uses speech bubbles to show the direct form.
+Rewrite the comic strip on the lines below, using the indirect form.